The Gordon Foundation

 But what is it exactly that The Gordon Foundation does?
-Essentially, the state provides the teaching resources while The Gordon Foundation, through charging fees, provides the boarding and extended day activities, which offer excellent value for money.
+Essentially, the state provides the teaching resources while The Gordon Foundation, through charges, provides the boarding and extended day activities, which offer excellent value for money.

 The Gordon Foundation is proud to offer continued support and commitment to fulfilling the original aims for which the School was set up, with children of all abilities and backgrounds being catered for, including the most disadvantaged.